You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 5. Managing stakeholder alignment

-As a fractional CMO, you may work across multiple companies, which means it can be challenging to align leadership, sales, and product teams – which can lead to slow decision-making (and impact results).
+As a fractional CMO, you may work across multiple companies, which means it can be challenging to align leadership, sales, and product teams.
+In turn, this can lead to slow decision-making (and impact results).

 To prevent this, perhaps you can host biweekly strategy check-ins with all stakeholders to help make sure everyone is on the same page, as well as guarantee buy-in.